 SOSC 2030 Childbirth Education, 2 cr.
-PREREQUISITE: BIOL 1050 and CLCN 1010 Elective Offered limited terms
+PREREQUISITE: BIOL 1050 and CLCN 1010

 This course covers the information needed to teach childbirth classes.
 It includes the development of course outlines, handouts, and teaching materials.
 Basic teaching skills and theory are covered.